Consensys/quorum-docker-Nnodes/README.md

 Run a bunch of Quorum nodes, each in a separate Docker container.

+This is simply a learning exercise for configuring Quorum networks.
+Probably best not used in a production environment.

 In progress:

-  * Remove the need to have Geth/Bootnode/Constellation installed on the host for the set-up process: use the Docker image instead, which already contains them.
+  * ~~Remove the need to have Geth/Bootnode/Constellation installed on the host for the set-up process: use the Docker image instead, which already contains them.~~
   * Investigate adding Quorum network manager.
   * Further work on Docker image size.
   * Tidy the whole thing up.